jagratiTomar/cap-react-ui-library-v2/README.md

 - `classnames` package can be used for maintaining classnames.

 - Always import the colors and typography from `_variables.scss` file.

+- All new components should be published along with there unit test cases.

 Steps to build:
 ### Generate component